gekkekoe/esphome-ecodan-hp/docs/auto-adaptive-delta-t.md

 ## Heating Strategy: Delta-T (ΔT) Control

-This is an advanced, alternative control strategy that you can select instead of the default 'Auto-Adaptive Curve'.
+This is an advanced, alternative control strategy that you can select instead of the default `Self-Learning Curve`.

 The key difference is that this strategy is **load-compensated** (reactive) rather than **weather-compensated** (predictive).
 It calculates the target flow temperature based on the **real-time heat demand** of your house, which it measures using the `return_temp` sensor.